adjust/kafka_fdw/README.md

 # Kafka Foreign Data Wrapper for PostgreSQL

+At this point the project is not yet production ready.
+Use with care.
+Pull requests welcome

 A simple  foreign data wrapper for Kafka which allows it to be treated as a table.